elbbo/hatespeech-sentiment-experiments/README.md

 - Then execute `App.java` in `src/main/java/en/uni/due/haring/annotation/analyser/`.

 The execution with the provided dataset leads to the results, which are discussed, analyzed and presented in the thesis.
 The results of the experiments are located at `src/main/resources/results/*`.

+#### License
+The present project is distributed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.de), just like the GermEval dataset on which this thesis is based.